 You want your subscribers to open your emails and read through them to the end.
 If there are links, you want your audience to click them.
 The end goal is to convert your leads and make more sales, and you need engaged readers to achieve this.

 How do you begin growing your email list?
 In this article, we’ll tell you.
-We’re unveiling fifteen of our favorite hacks so you can generate quality email lists.
+We’re unveiling 15 of our favorite hacks so you can generate quality email lists.
 We’ll also have a section on growing your email list with traditional marketing, social media, and other measures.

 First, just so we’re clear, let’s start with the definition of an email list or email database.
 An email contact list is simply all the recipients of your email newsletter.
 You can use an email campaign database to convert leads, retain customers, and make more sales.

 Many marketers will segment the members of an email list based on different criteria.
 This can include demographic information, shopping and online browsing behavior, hobbies and interests, and even income or occupation.
 By segmenting leads or customers like this, you can send a more targeted, tailored message to each audience segment.
 That increases the chance of campaign success.

 Want to build an email list that will have your audience members talking?
 Here are some tips we recommend.
 If you want more info, keep reading our list of 15 hacks to get more people to subscribe to your email list.

 - Social media

 - Your website

 - With a partner

 - Via traditional marketing